yaseenkady/tree.pro/tree/0_syndrome/cystic_fibrosis.md

 # .

-Syndrome caused by Cl channel problem.
+Syndrome of Cl channel problem.

 Discovererd in pancreas.